b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lacasadepapel.md

 Enter Export Password:
 Verifying - Enter Export Password:
 ```
-Now we need to import the <b>lacasadepapel.p12</b> into firefox.
+Now we need to import the <b>lacasadepapel.p12</b> into Firefox.
 Go back to <b>Preferences > Privacy and Security > View Certificates</b> except this time choose <b>Your Certificates</b>.
 Then choose import and select the certificate.

 <center><img src="/htb/lacasadepapel/p12.png"></center>
 <br>
-Now if we go back to the webpage and refresh it, we no longer get the client certificate error.
+Now if we go back to the web page and refresh it, we no longer get the client certificate error.

 <center><img src="/htb/lacasadepapel/in.png"></center>
 <br>
-Looking through all the <b>avi</b> files I dont find anything since they are all empty but I looking a the source code of the webpage does reveal something interesting at the bottom.
+Looking through all the <b>avi</b> files I don't find anything since they are all empty but I looking a the source code of the webpage does reveal something interesting at the bottom.
 We see some files stored in a <b>/file</b> directory with files that look like they are encoded in base64.
 Using this we can do 2 things:
 -Grab the user flag in <b>/home/berlin</b>
 -Grab an ssh private key from <b>/home/berlin/.ssh/id_rsa</b> and log in with it
 ```